songcynt/CSC302-team-project/README.md

 ## (Linux) Startup Script

-Our one-command startup script for Linux environment is 'sh startup.sh'
+Our one-command startup script for Linux environment is `sh startup.sh`

 ## (Mac and Windows) Setup via Docker